Jatin965/Jatin965/README.md

 ### About Me

-I like to mix things up from game engine development to making operating system from scratch Life is too boring to stick to the same old formula.
+I like to mix things up from Web Development to UI/UX Designing, Graphic Designing from scratch.
+I'm also thinking about trying Dev Ops and Game Development.

 **Technologies i like working with**